 The recollections of specialists like Herman offer a view of life before Roe and a preview of what it could mean for women if the decision were overturned.

-Medical practice before Roe
+U.S. medical practice before Roe

 Dr. Herman’s pre-Roe experiences with abortion came not long after he graduated from New York Medical College in 1971.
 He moved to Philadelphia in 1972 for a three-year OB/GYN residency at Temple University.
 Learning the basics of his profession kept him “busy as never before, but one aspect of gynecology was always there,” he said.